-In this process uses sand which has been mixed with Sodium silicate. $CO_2$ gas forms a weak acid to hydrolyze the Sodium Silicate and forms amorphous Silica to become a bond.
+In this process uses sand which has been mixed with Sodium silicate.
+CO2 gas forms a weak acid to hydrolyze the Sodium Silicate and forms amorphous Silica to become a bond.
 This bonding action is from the Sodium Silicate itself.
-The use of $CO_2$ gives an almost instantaneous set.
+The use of CO2 gives an almost instantaneous set.
 The mould is fully hardened before the pattern is drawn from the mould sections.
 Sodium Silicate is a versatile and widely employed solution.
 Sodium Silicate is likewise a liquid glass for good reason.
-When the water is dissolved it evaporates away for developing Sodium Silicate molds by using CO2 at optimum gassing time [1].
-The parameters are Sand particle size (number), Percentage of Sodium Silicate (%),CO2 gassing time (seconds) and Time Taken for heating (minutes).
-The range of Sand particle size number was selected (1.18, 2, 2.36), Percentage of Sodium Silicate (2%, 4%, 6%), CO2Gassing time (20 - 60 seconds) and Time Taken for heating (10-60 minutes) was selected.
-Molding materials are fire resistant granular materials with several types of organic binders and additives in a controlled ratio [2].
+When the water is dissolved it evaporates away for developing Sodium Silicate moulds by using CO2 at optimum gassing time [1].
+The parameters are Sand particle size (number), Percentage of Sodium Silicate (%), CO2 gassing time (seconds) and Time Taken for heating (minutes).
+The range of Sand particle size number was selected (1.18, 2, 2.36), Percentage of Sodium Silicate (2%, 4%, 6%), CO2 Gassing time (20 - 60 seconds) and Time Taken for heating (10-60 minutes) was selected.
+Moulding materials are fire resistant granular materials with several types of organic binders and additives in a controlled ratio [2].

-1.2 EXPERIMENTAL INVESTIGATIONS
+1.2EXPERIMENTAL INVESTIGATIONS

 Thermal properties determine to a large extent the rate of heat extraction, nucleation and growth within castings.
 Knowing thermal properties of the sand the desired directional solidification at different sections of the casting were created to improve its quality.
 Therefore, the following thermal properties of foundry sand will be studied.
-Specific Heat experiments were carried out at laboratory scale level to determine the basic mechanical properties of foundry sand.
+Thermal Diffusivity experiments were carried out at laboratory scale level to determine the basic mechanical properties of foundry sand.
 Sodium Silicate as a binder was used to prepare the moulds [3].
-The Chemical reaction of Sodium Silicate with base sand is as follows, $Na_2CO_3 + SiO_2 \rightarrow Na_2SiO_3 + CO_2\uparrow$ .
-Thermal properties were determined by heating the moulds by electrical instrumentation.
-The transfer of heat through the mould was noticed by Thermocouples.
-The aforementioned thermal properties were calculated using empirical formulas.

-The effect of Sodium Silicate.
-Grain size distribution, Number of ramming strokes and CO2 gas passing time on heat transfer of the moulds was found.
-Materials and Testing of Molding Sands that were used in this research are Foundry Sand, bentonite, Sodium Silicate gel and water obtained from the foundry laboratory.
+The Chemical reaction of Sodium Silicate with base sand is as follows [3], empirical formulas.
+The effect of Sodium Silicate, Grain size distribution, Number of ramming strokes and CO2 gas passing time on heat transfer of the moulds was found.
+Materials and Testing of Moulding Sands that were used in this research are Foundry Sand, bentonite, Sodium Silicate gel and water obtained from the foundry laboratory.
 The equipment that was used in this research for finding mechanical properties is Universal Sand Strength Testing Machine and for finding thermal properties is Heating Testing Equipment.
-Heating Coils is a special heating device that is shaped in a spiral design.
-The coil is typically made from a copper and heated through electrical current.
-When the coil is charged with electric power, it becomes red hot.
-This coil produces heat that is transferred into the surrounding area with a fan.
-A heating coil is also known as protectors.
-A thermometer has two important elements, a temperature sensors in which some physical change occurs with temperature and some means of converting this physical change into a numerical value.
-When the metal tip of the thermometer comes into contact with the material it is testing, it conducts heat energy to the mercury.